wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 =========

-The WebSocket service is provided by ``xivo-websocketd``, and its behaviour can be configured via its configuration files located under the :file:`/etc/xivo-websocketd` directory.
-After modifying the configuration files, you need to restart xivo-websocketd with ``systemctl restart xivo-websocketd``.
+The WebSocket service is provided by ``xivo-websocketd``, and its behaviour can be configured via its :ref:`configuration files <configuration-files>` located under the :file:`/etc/xivo-websocketd` directory.
+After modifying the configuration files, you need to restart ``xivo-websocketd`` with ``systemctl restart xivo-websocketd``.

 .. _ws-connection: